KittoSanon/SoftN-Proj/README.md

 Before start project follow this step first:

-1. git clone ...
+1. git init
-2. git status
+2. git clone (URL)
-3.
+3. git status
-4.
+4. git fetch ->> check the changes between your work and the work in git, if you are sure to use new version then pull
-5.
+5. git pull

 When you finished you work for today follow this step

-1. git commit
+1. Go to source control (3rd icon on navbar)
+2. click on "commit" button
-2. write what you do or change in this day then click check botton
+3. On the first line, write what you do or change in this day then click on the tick/ckecj icon on the top right
-3. end
+4. click sync